Katie McCabe: Glasgow City: 2017 (loan)

-Return to Arsenal: 2017–present
+Return to Arsenal: 2017–2026

-Upon returning to Arsenal at the end of her loan, new Arsenal manager Joe Montemurro shifted her to the left-full-back position.
+Upon returning to Arsenal at the end of her loan, new Arsenal manager Joe Montemurro shifted McCabe to the left-full-back position.

 In the 2018–19 season, McCabe helped lead Arsenal to the FA WSL title, playing the most minutes of any player in the squad.
 On 26 March 2019, she signed an extension with Arsenal.
-Five days later, in one of the last matches of the year, she scored a crucial game-winning goal against Birmingham, keeping Arsenal one point clear on top of the league table.
+Five days later, in one of the last matches of the year, McCabe scored a crucial game-winning goal against Birmingham, keeping Arsenal one point clear on top of the league table.

 McCabe scored 5 goals and picked up 12 assists during the 2020–21 FA WSL season as Arsenal finished third.
 She tied for first in the league for assists and was named in the PFA Team of the Year.
-In December 2020, she made her 100th appearance for Arsenal in a 4-0 victory over Everton, assisting a Jen Beattie goal from the corner.
+In December 2020, McCabe made her 100th appearance for Arsenal in a 4–0 victory over Everton, assisting a Jen Beattie goal from the corner.
 Later that month, McCabe was involved in a COVID-19-related controversy after posting a picture of herself on a beach in Dubai despite a travel ban for Tier 4 residents in London.
 She stated that she had gone to Dubai for a business meeting with her agent.
-She did not receive any disciplinary sanctions from the FA for the controversy.
+McCabe did not receive any disciplinary sanctions from the FA for the controversy.

 Ahead of the 2021–22 FA WSL season, McCabe signed a new long-term contract with Arsenal.

 McCabe won Goal of the 2022–23 Season for her game winning strike against Manchester City.
 On 20 June 2023, McCabe was announced as the Arsenal Women Player of the Season.

 On 29 September 2023, McCabe signed a new long-term contract with Arsenal.
 She made her 200th appearance for the Gunners against Manchester City on 5 November 2023.

 While playing against Chelsea in her 250th game for Arsenal on 26 January 2025, McCabe received a red card for dissent, the second of her career and resulted in a two match ban.
 McCabe won the club-wide goal of the month for March 2025.
-On 24 May 2025, McCabe was part of the team that defeated Barcelona 1–0 to claim the 2024–25 UEFA Women's Champions League trophy.
+On 24 May 2025, McCabe was part of the team that defeated Barcelona 1–0 to claim the 2024–25 UEFA Champions League trophy.
 She played 1,296 minutes during the entire campaign, breaking the record for amount of minutes played in one UWCL season.

+On 14 May 2026, it was announced that McCabe would depart Arsenal following the expiry of her contract at the end of the season.
+In total, she made 305 appearances and scored 37 goals for Arsenal over more than a decade at the club, winning seven honours in total.

+Chelsea: 2026–

+On 1 June 2026, it was announced that McCabe had signed a three-year contract with Chelsea with the option for an additional year.